PureRank: A parameter-free recursive importance measure for network nodes: Introduction: background and contributions

 The remainder of this paper is organized as follows.
-Section~\ref{sec:PureRank} presents the theoretical formulation of PureRank and its computational procedure.
-Section~\ref{sec:random_surfer} introduces the random-surfer model and provides an interpretation of PureRank from a Markov chain perspective.
-Section~\ref{sec:numerical_experiments} presents a comprehensive numerical analysis of PureRank and PageRank on three large-scale real-world networks from SNAP~\cite{snap_datasets}, focusing on the effects of class structure on computational cost, ranking, and scoring.
-Section~\ref{sec:multi_attribute_networks} presents the theoretical extension of PureRank to multi-attribute networks.
-Finally, Section~\ref{sec:concluding_remarks} offers concluding remarks and discusses future directions.
+Section~\ref{sec:PureRank} formulates PureRank and details its computational procedure.
+Section~\ref{sec:random_surfer} develops a random-surfer interpretation of PureRank from a Markov chain perspective.
+Section~\ref{sec:numerical_experiments} studies PureRank and PageRank through numerical experiments on three large real-world networks from SNAP~\cite{snap_datasets}, emphasizing computational cost and the effects of node classification and PageRank's damping factor on ranking and scoring similarity.
+Section~\ref{sec:multi_attribute_networks} extends PureRank to multi-attribute networks via the splitting-network construction.
+Finally, Section~\ref{sec:concluding_remarks} discusses implications, limitations, and future directions.